-The concentration assessment process by the Commission lasts three months.
-By the reasoned decision of the Commission, the three-month period may be extended up to another three months.
+The Commission's concentration assessment process lasts three months.
+Based on the Commission's reasoned decision, the three-month period may be extended to another three months.

-In addition, there is a simplified assessment procedure in cases of mixed concentration and concentration within a group of persons.
-In this case the assessment procedure lasts one month.
+In addition, there is a simplified assessment procedure for mixed concentration and concentration within a group of persons.
+In this case, the assessment procedure lasts one month.